Qihoo360/huststore/hustdb/doc/doc/en/api/hustdb/hustdb/sadd.md

 **Result A1:**

-	HTTP/1.1 412 Precondition Failed //tb maybe not set，reject set request；or tb not exist
+	HTTP/1.1 412 Precondition Failed //tb maybe not set, reject set request；or tb not exist
 	Version: 0
 	VerError: false